wangguohao-github/project_gazebo_aruco/docs/simulation/intro_ros2_uav.md

 # An Introduction to ROS2 and UAV Control

 This tutorial gives a brief overview and background on UAV Control and ROS2.
-By the end you should have a brief understanding of how a UAV is controlled, how Starling treats a UAV and why and how we use ROS2 to communicate with a UAV.
+By the end you should have a brief understanding of how a UAV is controlled, how drone systems treat a UAV and why and how we use ROS2 to communicate with a UAV.

 [TOC]

 ## A Brief Introduction to UAV Control

-### What is a UAV or a Drone

-A drone or unmanned aerial vehicle (UAV) is an unmanned "robotic" vehicle that can be remotely or autonomously controlled.

-Drones are used for many consumer, industrial, government and military applications (opens new window).
-These include (non exhaustively): aerial photography/video, carrying cargo, racing, search and surveying etc.

-> Different types of drones exist for use in air, ground, sea, and underwater.
-These are (more formally) referred to as Unmanned Aerial Vehicles (UAV), Unmanned Aerial Systems (UAS), Unmanned Ground Vehicles (UGV), Unmanned Surface Vehicles (USV), Unmanned Underwater Vehicles (UUV).

-The "brain" of the drone is called an *autopilot*.
-It consists of flight stack software running on vehicle controller ("flight controller") hardware.

-A *multi-rotor* is a specific type of UAV which uses two of more lift-generating rotors to fly.
-One of the most common will be the Quadrotor which has 4 motors in an 'X' pattern.
-These UAVs provide much simpler flight control than other types of aerial vehicle.
-This tutorial focuses on the flight of a simple quadrotor, but Starling can be used to operate many different types of robot.

-> From this point on in this tutorial, 'drone' or 'UAV' will refer to a multi-rotor UAV unless otherwise stated.

 ### How do you control a UAV